 Gayle is a Filipino PhD student (Global Health track) at the University of Geneva's Institute of Global Health.
 Her PhD project is focused on examining alcohol and tobacco industry interference in policymaking in Southeast Asia, particularly in Singapore and the Philippines.
 She holds an MSc in Asian Studies from Nanyang Technological University (2012) and a BA in Political Science from the University of the Philippines, Diliman (2007).
 She is currently a Research Associate under the Dean's Office at the Lee Kuan Yew School of Public Policy.
 She is one of the Research Fellows of the IDRC-funded Advancing Tobacco Taxation in Southeast Asia Project hosted by the Ateneo Policy Center (Philippines).
 She was previously Research Associate in Global Health Policy at the Lee Kuan Yew School of Public Policy.
 She was also Senior Analyst at the Centre for Non-Traditional Security (NTS) Studies in the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU) from 2012-2015.
 Prior to that, she was Research Officer at the Department of National Defense in the Philippines.

-Senior Lecturer and Deputy Head of School in the School of Communication and Arts at The University of Queensland.
+Associate Professor in Media and Communication and Deputy Head of School in the School of Communication and Arts at The University of Queensland.

 Frank J. Chaloupka

 Research Professor at the University of Illinois at Chicago and Director of the UIC Health Policy Center